Why these conditions often occur together and how to treat them when they do.

 Avoiding drug interactions

-Many psychiatric drugs and pain medications are metabolized by cytochrome P450 enzymes in the liver, creating the potential for harmful drug interactions.
+Many psychiatric drugs and pain medications have potential drug interactions.
 Here are a few common examples.

 Nonsteroidal anti-inflammatory drugs (NSAIDs) are helpful for both long-term and short-term pain, acting to alleviate pain and reduce inflammation.
 However, both NSAIDs and SSRIs individually increase risk of gastrointestinal bleeding when used on an ongoing basis, so combining these drugs may raise the risk of bleeding even further.
 Prolonged use of NSAIDs can cause kidney failure in people who already have reduced renal function.
 Finally, use of NSAIDs and lithium together can lead to toxic levels of lithium in the bloodstream.